judicialartificialintelligencelab/Alfred/README.md

 This software is proprietary and confidential.
 Unauthorized distribution is prohibited.

-© 2025 JUDICIAL ARTIFICIAL INTELLIGENCE LABS.
+© 2025 JUDICIAL ARTIFICIAL INTELLIGENCE LAB.
 All rights reserved.